dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ### 3.2 - Pointing to the cube relative to group space

-If I want to have a mesh face a child within a group than I am going to want to do something to adjust the values that I give to look at to point to the equivalent location of the mesh object in world space.
+If I want to have a mesh face a child within a group then I am going to want to do something to adjust the values that I give to look at to point to the equivalent location of the mesh object in world space.
+I could create an new instance of Vector3 and then manually do the math to get the desired position in world space rather than the position relative to the group position.
+However there is another useful Object3d method in the class that can be used to make quick work of this kind of task called [Object3d.getWorldPosition](https://threejs.org/docs/#api/en/core/Object3D.getWorldPosition)

 ```js
 // creating a scene